parse-community/parse-server/README.md

     duration: 5, // duration policy setting determines the number of minutes that a locked-out account remains locked out before automatically becoming unlocked.
 Set it to a value greater than 0 and less than 100000.
     threshold: 3, // threshold policy setting determines the number of failed sign-in attempts that will cause a user account to be locked.
 Set it to an integer value greater than 0 and less than 1000.
   },
+  // optional settings to enforce password policies
+  passwordPolicy: {
+    // Two optional settings to enforce strong passwords.
+Either one or both can be specified.
+    // If both are specified, both checks must pass to accept the password
+    // 1. a RegExp representing the pattern to enforce
+    validatorPattern: /^(?=.*[a-z])(?=.*[A-Z])(?=.*[0-9])(?=.{8,})/, // enforce password with at least 8 char with at least 1 lower case, 1 upper case and 1 digit
+    // 2. a callback function to be invoked to validate the password
+    validatorCallback: (password) => { return validatePassword(password) },
+    doNotAllowUsername: true, // optional setting to disallow username in passwords
+    //optional setting to set a validity duration for password reset links (in seconds)
+    resetTokenValidityDuration: 24*60*60, // expire after 24 hours
+  }
 });
 ```